GeekFunkLabs/fluidpatcher/patcher/README.md

 Select a patch from the loaded bank by its name or index.
 Select soundfonts for specified channels, apply router rules, activate players and effects, send messages, etc.
 - Parameters:
-  - _patch_: index of the patch as int, or patch name as a string
+  - _patch_: index of the patch as int, or patch name as a string.
+If _None_, bank-level keywords are still applied
 - Returns: a list of warnings, if any

 **add_patch**(_name, addlike=None_)